 Today, coffee rust is considered the most destructive disease affecting coffee (Coffea sp.) in the world.
 For coffee producers, it is economically disastrous.

 Coffee rust was first found in Africa in 1861.
 But the disease was later reported as infecting cultivated (selectively bred, as opposed to wild) coffee in Sri Lanka in 1867.
 Here, it ruined coffee production within ten years.
-Since then, this devasting disease has been reported in all major coffee producing countries.
+Since then, all major coffee-producing countries have reported this devastating disease.

 Light infections can result in the loss of leaves.
 Severe infestations may cause twigs to die back from the tips.
 Eventually entire trees can die.
 The long-term effects of the disease often result in a major decrease in yield.
 This leads to losses of billions of US dollars annually.